BogdanBercea/java-imports-files-relations/README.md

 The plugin scans all the files in the RootFolder and builds an OutputFile file with all the information necessary to run the plugin on dx-platform.

+#Results

+The results were obtained by analyzing the "spring-boot" project and are returned by the plugin as a JSON file.
+These results can be seen in the results.json file.

 # Docker Hub image link: https://hub.docker.com/repository/docker/bogdanbercea/ces_java_imports_files_relations